About Us

 Sharon Moore

-Sharon takes care of sales and service… with a smile!
-She is passionate about people, and learning from others.
-Some fun facts about Sharon include: she is a certified hockey coach, with a green belt in kick boxing and she believes that Zesty Cheese Doritos are actually a food group.
+Sharon dedicates her groovy time to the business development component of groovy yurts with a heavy focus on sales.
+With a passion for people you can rest assure she will get you set-up in the groovy yurt of your dreams!
+Some fun facts about Sharon include: she is a certified hockey coach, with a green belt in kick boxing and she believes that Zesty Cheese Doritos are actually a food group

 Selina Lavigne